 Thus far, the bank has refunded $3.2 million to customers.
 Last week, Wells Fargo agreed to settle a class-action lawsuit brought on by customers for $110 million.

 Wells Fargo has also eliminated its product sales goals for its retail sector.
 The bank’s wealth management and credit card processing sectors are not part of the retail unit.

-Prior to the September disclosure, the company had fired a few employees in the merchant-processing unit.
-It made the decision to fire more employees and restructure the unit after taking a second look at bank policies.
+Before the September disclosure, the company had fired a few employees in the merchant-processing unit.
+It decided to fire more employees and restructure the unit after taking a second look at bank policies.

 According to a report from the Wall Street Journal, “Wells Fargo fired some staff in this business for policy violations after uncovering evidence employees coached branch bankers to input false information into the bank’s system about small-business customers’ sales.”